Darcy-C/modb/docs/Quickstart.md

 !!! summary "What's `Data` object?"
     In this context, `Data` is a class, this class only holds the pointer information, which guides us to find the real data.

-After you get a basic understanding of `Data`, you'll know that this .search method only find the data pointer that points to the actual data.
+After you get a basic understanding of `Data`, you'll know that this `search` method only find the data pointer that points to the actual data.

 If you want to get that actual data(the value data you inserted before), you can do the following.